vendia/blog/2022-07-08-lean-apps-for-developers.md

 * _Automation_ If you have to do it more than twice, you probably should (and can) automate it.
 SaaS-style deployment tools take on the work of not just committing, testing, and deploying code, but also building the infrastructure needed to do those tasks.
 * _Outsourcing _Lean apps also have the benefit of outsourcing security, compliance, and best practices.

-**Leanness isn’t just about creating the simplest app today—it’s about minimizing effort and investment over the entire lifecycle of an application. _ _**
+**Leanness isn’t just about creating the simplest app today—it’s about minimizing effort and investment over the entire lifecycle of an application.**

-### H3 – How the lean app differs from today’s development frameworks
+### H3 – How the Lean App Differs from Today’s Development Frameworks

 Lean apps leverage other frameworks’ strengths to outweigh other frameworks’ weaknesses.
 To put it more simply, piecing together lean applications means looking for [what is missing](https://www.vendia.net/blog/lean-app-part-3) from one framework, (i.e., how serveresless doesn’t really account for data models), with the best solution for the missing piece (cloud-based databases).